TWinters/wikipedia-separation/README.md

 The SCoDA implementation that was used in this project originated from the [GitHub repository](https://github.com/ahollocou/scoda) of the original author.
 We have already provided calculated communities in the `Python` folder of this repository.
-You can however rerun this algorithm to create your own new communities with other sizes.
+You can however rerun this algorithm to create your own new communities with different sizes.

 #### Defining paramters and input
 The earlier referrenced 'page_links.csv' will be process through the [python script](../master/Python/wiki_edges.py).